Weakly Supervised Silhouette-based Semantic Scene Change Detection: Experiments

 \subsubsection{Training details}

-The CSCDNet, the SSCDNet, and the CSSCDNet are trained using eight Nvidia Tesla P100 GPUs using the PyTorch framework.
+The CSCDNet, the SSCDNet and the CSSCDNet are trained using four Nvidia V100 GPUs (CSCDNet in the change detection experiment with the PCD dataset is trained using eight Nvidia Tesla P100).
+The networks are implemented using the PyTorch framework.
 We used the batch size of 32.
 The numbers of iteration for the CSCDNet, the SSCDNet, and the CSSCDNet are $3\times10^4$, $1\times10^5$, and $1\times10^5$, respectively.
 The Adam algorithm, with a learning rate of $2 \times 10^{-4}$, is used.
 The evaluations of the estimation accuracies of the CSCDNet using the PCD dataset and the CSSCDNet using the PSCD dataset are performed using the five-fold cross-validation.